 Students in regional schools are on average half to three-quarters of a school year behind their metropolitan peers in maths and science.
 (ACER 2013) Among students in remote schools, this gap grows to one-and-a-half to two years.
 (ACER 2013) Distance should not disadvantage students.

-Over 170 Associates have been placed in regional and remote communities, including Portland and Horsham in Victoria, Katherine and Tennant Creek in the Northern Territory and Kalgoorlie in Western Australia.
+Almost half of our Associates work in rural or remote communities, filling hard-to-staff positions, including Portland and Horsham in Victoria, Katherine and Tennant Creek in the Northern Territory and Kalgoorlie in Western Australia.

 Alumni have committed to these communities, taking on senior leadership roles, including principals and assistant principals.

 “There has been a significant difference to student learning due to the determination and passion that the Associates bring to the classroom.”

 – Maisie Floyd, Principal, Tennant Creek High School, Northern Territory